GhareebM-Analyst/Data-Scraping-using-Beautiful-Soup/README.md

 # Data-Scraping-using-Beautiful-Soup
-Scrapy is a fast high-level web crawling and web scraping framework.
-Scrapy  was used to scrape data from Amazon website.
-Results of search using “multivitamin”  keyword was scrapped.
-The result was converted to Pandas dataframe and saved as csv file.
+In this project, Beautiful Soup Python library was used to scrap data from Amazon website.
+Results of search using “multivitamin for kids”  keyword was scrapped from.
+The result was converted to a Pandas dataframe using pandas library and saved as csv file.
-Because Amazon website is a dynamic site constructed with Javascript, tools like Selenium or Splash was needed.
-In this project [Splash](https://splash.readthedocs.io/en/stable/index.html) was used in conjunction with Scrapy.
+Because Amazon website is a dynamic site constructed with Javascript, tools like Selenium or Splash is needed.
+In this project [Splash](https://splash.readthedocs.io/en/stable/index.html) was used in conjunction with Beautiful Soup.